-- Latino workers were disproportionately represented in the light manufacturing industries hit hardest by the outsourcing NAFTA incentivized.
-Latinos lost 138,000 jobs in the apparel and textile sector and 123,000 jobs in the U.S. electronics industry during the NAFTA era.
+- Latino workers were disproportionately represented in the light manufacturing industries hit hardest by the outsourcing NAFTA incentivized and Latinos lost 138,000 jobs in the apparel and textile sector.

 - As NAFTA eliminated U.S. manufacturing jobs, the related wage stagnation for workers without college educations across all industries hit Latinos asymmetrically.
 Rather than the Latino-white pay gap closing, it increased during the NAFTA years.
 Latinos comprise 23 percent of workers in non-professional sectors such as leisure and hospitality, compared to 17 percent of the overall U.S. workforce.
 As increasing numbers of trade-displaced workers joined the glut of workers competing for these non-offshorable jobs, real wages have been flat in these growing sectors.

 - For Mexican workers, increased investment and trade with the United States failed to translate into per capita income growth or rising wages in Mexico.
 Annual per capita income grew less than 2 percent in the first seven years of NAFTA and less than 1 percent thereafter.